I started my PhD program in 2016 in Meteorology and Physical Oceanography (MPO) at the Rosenstiel School of Marine and Atmospheric Science

 Please feel free to contact me if you have questions about my research or interests in collaboration.

 This image was taken in Hurricane Katrina's eye (not by me; obtained from NOAA Aircraft Operations Center) from the NOAA P3 aircraft.
 The P3 is a low altitude plane (~10,000 ft) that flies into tropical cyclones to get critical data for both real time analyses and future research.
 Much of my research stems from the data obtained from these aircraft.
 An image like this helps you imagnine all the mulitscale processes that go into the formation, strengthing, and eventual dissipation of hurricanes.
-Certainly an image like this can motivate a lifetime of research.
+Certainly, an image like this can motivate a lifetime of research.

 After helping to plan the early stage experiment for the 2019 hurricane season, I recieved the opportunity to implement those plans and fly into Hurricane Michael.
-In flew two in-storm flights and two post-storm ocean surveys.
+I flew on two in-storm flights and two post-storm ocean surveys.
 On the first in-storm flight I was both the ocean scientist and dropsonde scientist.
 As such, I processed the dropsondes in real time on the plane and sent them to NHC.
 Some pictures and video I took from those missions are below.
 The video shows the transition from the eyewall to the eye when Michael just reached Category 4 intensity(I've found that the sound works best when this site is viewed on Chrome).

 This website is maintained by Joshua Wadler,